Yuvraj-Dhepe/Bindu/bindu/dspy/README.md

     await rollback_step(active, candidate)  # -10% traffic
 ```

+Metrics (`num_interactions` and `average_feedback_score`) are calculated when the canary controller runs by aggregating all tasks with a given `prompt_id` and their associated feedback from the database.

 **Key Functions:**
 - `run_canary_controller()`: Main control loop
 - `compare_metrics()`: Determine winner based on feedback